 - Ensure consistent navigation across knowledge base articles.

-Do articles support contact center workflow?
+Do articles support contact centre workflow?

 - Put priority, need-to-know information first.
 For example, ensure that critical policy, cautionary, and other crucial information appear first, with supporting detail after.